-The TODDD™ technology platform is an ocular insert for continuous delivery of drugs to the eye for weeks or even months without interruption.
+The TODDD™ technology platform is a non-invasive ocular insert for continuous delivery of drugs to the eye for weeks or even months without interruption.
 This patented insert is based on controlled delivery polymer systems and a unique product design utilizing advanced comfort and stability features.
 In addition to the matrix materials that are used for controlled drug delivery from the entire body of the device itself, the TODDD™ device is also able to incorporate relatively large drug depots for the delivery of specific drugs.
 This affords the ability to deliver multiple drugs simultaneously.

 Amorphex Therapeutics LLC was founded by Edward & Jeanne Ellis, Charles Leahy and Robert Thompson, each with extensive successful experience in ophthalmic product development.
 They created Amorphex to develop and license products for sustained ophthalmic drug delivery using the TODDD™ technology developed by Vista Scientific LLC, a prior ophthalmic development company founded by Ed, Jeanne and Charles.